Vitaliy Khutoryanskiy: Professional services

 Khutoryanskiy serves on editorial boards of several international journals, including European Polymer Journal (Elsevier), Journal of Pharmaceutical Sciences (Elsevier), Pharmaceutics (MDPI), Polymers (MDPI), Gels (MDPI) and Reviews and Advanced in Chemistry (Springer).
 He is the Deputy Editor-in-Chief of Eurasian Journal of Chemistry.
 Also he is associate editor and member of journal editorial boards of several national journals in Kazakhstan, Uzbekistan and Russia.
 He guest edited several special issues of Pharmaceutics, Polymers, Gels and Polymers for Advanced Technologies.
-He is a committee member of Macro Group UK (RSC & SCI Pure and Applied Macromolecular Chemistry Group) and Engineering and Physical Sciences Research Council (EPSRC) peer-review college member.
 He was involved in organisation of many conferences and symposia as a chair, co-chair and member of organising committees.
 He is recognised for his outstanding contributions to research peer review and mentoring of early career researchers.
 Khutoryanskiy has also made substantial contribution to the development of research, training and education of students and researchers at various universities in Kazakhstan.

 Policy and outreach

 Beyond his research activities, Khutoryanskiy contributes to discussions on science policy and public communication.
 He has been cited by the UK Science Media Centre for expert views on alternatives to animal testing in cosmetics regulation.
 His letter to Chemistry World addressing the environmental and health implications of fireworks led to a subsequent debate among readers.
+In 2026, Khutoryanskiy took part in the Royal Society Pairing Scheme, a science-policy programme in which researchers are paired with parliamentarians or civil servants.
+He was paired with Yuan Yang, MP for Earley and Woodley, and discussed alternatives to animal experimentation, research funding and wider challenges facing UK universities and research.